barancanercan/x_scrapper/README.md

 **🚀 Happy Tweet Scraping with Excel Power! 📊**

-Made by Baran Can Ercan with ❤️ for the AI communityi
+Made by Baran Can Ercan with ❤️ for the AI community

 [⭐ Star this repo](.) • [🐛 Report issues](.) • [💡 Request features](.)